 Build your own

-- Hardware: Nickel tuners, standard spec
+- Hardware: Nickel vintage-style tuners and standard blackguard hardware

 Myths and Disputes